eopb/infoFiGPIO/README.md

 ## Status codes

-status 1 = Everything is working = Light stays on while button is pressed.
+status 1 = Everything is working = Light flashes green.

-status 2 = Crashed services = The Pi is running but one or more of the services have crashed, the light flashes on and off.
+status 2 = Crashed services = The Pi is running but one or more of the services have crashed, the light flashes red.

 status 3 = Nothing set = Flashes in a morse code rhythm of **dot** *dash* **dot** *dash* **dot** *dash*.

 status 4 = Nothing set = Flashes for a short amount of time then stays off.

 The inclusion of status codes 3 and 4 allow for simple expansion should we need to in the future.

+## Shutdown

+To safe shutdown hold button until light goes blue.

 ## Python/GPIO information